 Children enter foster care due to abuse or neglect and just like other children, those who are deaf or hard of hearing may also experience a foster care placement.
 The number of deaf children in foster care in Washington is not large (approximately 15-20 deaf or hard of hearing children across the state are currently in out-of- home care), but the need for trained caregivers for these children is great.
 In addition, sometimes children of deaf adults (CODA) enter foster care and request to be placed with a deaf family or a family fluent in American Sign Language (ASL).

 Deaf or hard of hearing children and youth need the same things all kids in foster care need; a safe and nurturing foster family (individual or couple) committed to caring for them while their family is in crisis.
 However, deaf or hard of hearing children need skilled foster families with special abilities in two specific areas:

 - Communication skills – understand and are able to communicate through American Sign Language (ASL).

 - Advocacy – able to support their access to needed services.

-This is the reason Children’s Administration and the Office for Deaf and Hard of Hearing are recruiting prospective foster families who are deaf or skilled in ASL.
+This is the reason the Department of Children, Youth, and Families and the Office for Deaf and Hard of Hearing are recruiting prospective foster families who are deaf or skilled in ASL.
 Training and supports are also available to help families connect with the Deaf Community in their area and receive education on child developmental milestones for children with additional challenges.
 We want to help prospective foster parents of deaf children become knowledgeable of educational, medical, and social services available for children in their care.